yieniggu/web3-exercise/README.md

 ### What will you need

+1. Your experience at building web apps.
 1. A code editor (VS Code will do, or pick any that you like).
 1. A Google Cloud account (you can get one for free with your Google user at [Google Cloud](https://cloud.google.com/)).
-1. Your experience at building web apps.
+Google Cloud gives you $300 for free to start, so everything you need will be covered - be sure to take down the app once you've demoed the app, so you won't waste your credits.

 ### Languages